 This scenic Accommodated Garden Route & Lesotho Safari travels from Cape Town to Durban, South Africa.

-Our exciting Southern Africa Budget Safari starts off in the famous Cape Winelands, stopping in the historic town of Stellenbosch.
-It's then off to the Small Karoo to see the ostrich capital of Oudtshoorn, and tour Cango Caves.
+Our exciting Southern Africa Budget Safari starts off in the famous Cape Whale Route, stopping in Betty's Bay, Stony Point Nature Reserve and Hermanus.
+It's then off to the Small Karoo to see the ostrich capital of Oudtshoorn and tour Cango Caves.
 Heading to the beautiful southern coast we visit Plettenberg Bay and Nature's Valley, two top highlights on the Garden Route.
 Next, we explore the natural gem of Tsitsikamma National Park, walking along the coastline and in the forests.

-We then go game viewing in the malaria-free Addo Elephant National Park, before revisiting history in Graaff Reinet.
-From the arid Karoo region of South Africa it's off to the small mountainous kingdom of Lesotho for hiking and optional pony trekking.
+We then go game viewing in the malaria-free Addo Elephant National Park, before revisiting history in Graaff Reinet and watching the sunset over the Valley of Desolation.
+From the arid Karoo region of South Africa, it's off to the small mountainous kingdom of Lesotho for hiking and optional pony trekking.
 Lastly, we visit the majestic Drakensberg Mountains in KwaZulu-Natal, before this affordable Garden Route & Lesotho Safari ends in Durban.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

-On day two of our South African adventure we drive inland along the famous Route 62 towards Oudtshoorn.
-Our drive takes us into the sparsely populated, semi-arid Small Karoo - inland of the coastal Garden Route.
+On day two of our South African adventure, we drive inland along the famous Route 62 towards Oudtshoorn.
+Our drive takes us over the Hottentots-Holland Mountains and into the sparsely populated, semi-arid Small Karoo - inland of the coastal Garden Route.
 If time permits we stop in at a quirky pub, with the eye-catching name; Ronnie's Sex Shop.
 The Route 62 is famous for its quaint farm stalls, local wines and its arts and crafts.

-We stay at a resort in Oudtshoorn for the night, sharing twin rooms with en-suite bathrooms.
-Facilities include a pool and internet.
+Tonight we stay at a resort in Oudtshoorn town in the Klein Karoo.
+We stay in twin rooms with en-suite bathrooms at the resort with a pool and internet.

 This morning we visit the Cango Caves, taking a guided tour of the elaborate underground cave system (included in Activity Package).
-The Cango Caves are some of the most impressive limestone caverns and the different formations are quite astonishing.
-After our subterranean excursion we drive to the coast traversing the scenic Outeniqua Mountains en route to the much-loved Garden Route.
+The Cango Caves feature some of the most impressive limestone caverns on the planet and the different formations are quite astonishing.
+After our subterranean excursion, we drive to the coast traversing the scenic Outeniqua Mountains en route to the much-loved Garden Route.

-On night four and five we sleep in twin rooms with en-suite bathrooms at a Tsitsikamma hotel, featuring a bar, internet and laundry services.
+On night four and five of our Garden Route to Lesotho Tour, we sleep in twin rooms with en-suite bathrooms at a Tsitsikamma resort, featuring a bar, internet and laundry services.

 Then we head to a private game farm near Addo Elephant National Park, which is home to one of the densest populations of African elephants in the world.
 In the afternoon we embark on a game drive in Addo Park in our safari truck.
 This massive game park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark) as the game park includes both land and marine habitats.

-We stay in permanent tented-rooms at a lodge with internet and laundry services, and a bar.
+We stay in permanent tented-rooms with en-suite bathrooms at a lodge with internet and laundry services, and a bar.

-Today we leave South Africa, crossing the Gariep (Orange) River and entering mountainous Lesotho, known as the Kingdom in the Sky.
-Lesotho is one of the highest countries in the world, with the entire country lying over 1000m above sea level.
+On day nine we travel through the arid Great Karoo and cross the Gariep (Orange) River entering the mountainous country of Lesotho.
+Known as the Kingdom in the Sky, Lesotho is one of the highest countries in the world, with the entire country lying over 1000m above sea level.

 We stay in en-suite rooms at a lodge with a bar on day nine and ten.

 On day 11, we return to South Africa, staying in the mountains where we visit the Royal Natal (Ukhahlamba Drakensberg) National Park.
-Along the way we pause at a vulture centre and drive through the impressive landscapes of the Golden Gate National Park in South Africa.
+Along the way, we drive through the impressive landscapes of the Golden Gate National Park in South Africa.

-On the morning of day 12 we set off on a hike in the Ukhahlamba Drakensberg National Park, where we have the chance to meet with local guides and view San rock paintings.
-Alternatively you can enjoy optional outdoor activities or simply unwind in the scenic Drakensberg Mountains.
+On the morning of day 12, we set off on a hike in the Ukhahlamba Drakensberg National Park, where we meet with local guides and view ancient San rock paintings.
+Alternatively, you can enjoy optional outdoor activities or simply unwind in the scenic Drakensberg Mountains.
+There are plenty of walking trails to choose from so you can enjoy nature at your own pace and preferred level of activity.

 Our accommodation is in en-suites rooms at a resort with a pool, bar, internet and laundry services.

 Our Garden Route & Lesotho Tour takes us through some amazing scenery on our way down to the KwaZulu-Natal coast.
-Along the way we stop at the monument that marks the place where Nelson Mandela was arrested in 1962.
-After visiting the site where this famous Nobel Peace Prize laureate and political icon was taken as a political prisoner, we stop to admire Howick Falls and enjoy the views.
+Along the way, we stop at the monument that marks the place where Nelson Mandela was arrested in 1962.
+After visiting the site where this famous Nobel Peace Prize laureate and political icon was arrested, we stop to admire Howick Falls and enjoy the views.

-In the late afternoon we enter the bustling city of Durban, South Africa’s largest port and well-known surfing destination.
+In the late afternoon, we enter the bustling city of Durban, South Africa’s largest port and well-known surfing destination.
 Although our safari ends upon arrival in Durban, most safari groups choose to go out for an optional meal at one of the excellent Indian restaurants in Durban and enjoy this coastal city’s vibrant nightlife.
+We can help arrange post-tour accommodation for you in Durban.

 This northbound Cape Town to Durban Safari via Lesotho is also available in the reverse order, starting in Durban and ending in Cape Town as the Durban to Cape Town via Lesotho Safari.